thearyankarthik/thearyankarthik/README.md

 - 👋 Hi, I’m @thearyankarthik
-- 👀 I’m interested in ML
+- 👀 I’m interested in AI-ML
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on a Python project for AI-powered healthcare using OCR module.
 - 📫 How to reach me ----> aryanfall2022@gmail.com or Instagram ----> @thearyankarthik
 - 😄 Pronouns: ...
 He/Him